folkengine/bnc_walker/README.md

 Implementation of the Path of Least Resistance Kata.

-This code is written for iOS 9.3 on XCode 7.3.1.
+This code is written for iOS 11.0 with Swift 4 on XCode 9.0.

 # Running the App

 * Double click BnCWater.xcodeproj to Open the Project in XCode.
-(Tested only on XCode 7.3.1)
+(Tested only on XCode 11.0)
-* Select an iOS SDK 9.3 compatible simulator.
+* Select an iOS SDK 11 compatible simulator.
 * Click the Build and Run button on XCode.

 # Testing